opentok/opentok-hardware-setup.js/README.md

 * `targetElement` -- The DOM element in which to insert the hardware setup component.
 (See the insertMode property of the next parameter, options.)

+* `options`

-* `options` -- An optional argument that specifies how the component will be inserted in the HTML DOM, in relation to the targetElement parameter.
+  * `targetElement` --  An optional argument that specifies how the component will be inserted in the HTML DOM, in relation to the targetElement parameter.
 You can set this parameter to one of the following values:
       * `"replace"` -- The component replaces contents of the targetElement.
 This is the default.
       * `"after"` -- The component is a new element inserted after the targetElement in the HTML DOM.
 (Both the component and targetElement have the same parent element.)
       * `"before"` -- The component is a new element inserted before the targetElement in the HTML DOM.
 (Both the component and targetElement have the same parent element.)
       * `"append"` -- The component is a new element added as a child of the targetElement.
 If there are other child elements, the component is appended as the last child element of the targetElement.

+  * `audioPublisherHandler` -- An optional function that is the `completionHandler` of [`OT.initPublisher`](https://tokbox.com/developer/sdks/js/reference/OT.html#initPublisher) of the audio stream.
+  * `videoPublisherHandler` -- An optional function that is the `completionHandler` of [`OT.initPublisher`](https://tokbox.com/developer/sdks/js/reference/OT.html#initPublisher) of the video stream.
+  * `audioAccessDeniedHandler` -- An optional function that handles `accessDenied` errors of the audio stream.
+  * `videoAccessDeniedHandler` -- An optional function that handles `accessDenied` errors of the video stream.
+  * `audioLevelUpdatedHandler` -- An optional function that handles `audioLevelUpdated` events of the audio stream.

 * `completionHandler` -- A function that is called is called when the component is rendered on the page or on error in calling to the method.
 Upon error, this